makrai/notes/kornai23-vector-sem.md

 15. BinaryAtom -> at | between | cause_ | er_ | follow | for_ | from | has | in
     | ins_ | is_a | lack | mark_ | on | part_of | under
+* “doing grammar by spreading activation”
+  * our concept is almost ident to that of Jackendoff and Audring, 2020 7.2.3
+  * both go back to the same ideas (Quillian, 1969; Collins and Loftus, 1975),
+  * obliterating the usual distinction between rules and representations.
+In
+  * all the work is done by the representations and there are only a few generic rules that apply to all representations, primitive and derived, intermediary or final, the same way
+  * characteristic of early combinatorial system like the untyped lambda calculus (Church, 1936) and categorial grammar (Ajdukiewicz, 1935)
+  * maintained in all implementations of 4lang , be they by
+    * Eilenberg machines (which directly formalize spreading activation), by
+    * (hyper)graph kernel methods (Ghosh+ 2018), or by
+    * direct linear algebraic manipulation.

 ### 5. MarkedClause ~> DefaultClause|PositionClause|ComplexClause|Clause